Hi. I'm Dr. Leslie Thomas, a nephrologist at Mayo Clinic. And I'm here to answer some of the important questions you might have about hypertension.

-- Supplements or products that increase nitric oxide or widen blood vessels (vasodilators), such as cocoa, coenzyme Q10, L-arginine or garlic
+- Supplements or products that increase nitric oxide or widen blood vessels — called vasodilators — such as cocoa, coenzyme Q10, L-arginine and garlic

-- Omega-3 fatty acids, found in fatty fish, fish oil supplements or flaxseed
+- Omega-3 fatty acids, found in fatty fish, high-dose fish oil supplements and flaxseed

-While it's best to include these supplements in your diet as foods, you can also take supplement pills or capsules.
-Talk to your doctor before adding any of these supplements to your blood pressure treatment.
-Some supplements can interact with medications, causing harmful side effects, such as an increased bleeding risk that could be fatal.
+Talk to your care provider before adding any supplements to your blood pressure treatment.
+Some can interact with medicines, causing harmful side effects that could be life-threatening.

 Coping and support

-High blood pressure isn't a problem that you can treat and then ignore.
-It's a condition you need to manage for the rest of your life.
-To keep your blood pressure under control:
+High blood pressure isn't something that you can treat and then ignore.
+It's a condition that requires regular health checkups.
+Some things you can do to help manage the condition are:

-- Schedule regular doctor visits.
+- Schedule regular health checkups.
 It takes a team effort to treat high blood pressure successfully.
-Your doctor can't do it alone, and neither can you.
-Work with your doctor to bring your blood pressure to a safe level, and keep it there.
+Work with your provider to bring your blood pressure to a safe level and keep it there.
 Know your goal blood pressure level.

-- Adopt healthy habits.
+- Choose healthy habits.
 Eat healthy foods, lose excess weight and get regular physical activity.
 Limit alcohol.
 If you smoke, quit.

 - Manage stress.
-Say no to extra tasks, release negative thoughts, maintain good relationships, and remain patient and optimistic.
+Say no to extra tasks, release negative thoughts, and remain patient and optimistic.

+- Ask for help.
 Sticking to lifestyle changes can be difficult, especially if you don't see or feel any symptoms of high blood pressure.
-If you need motivation, remember the risks associated with uncontrolled high blood pressure.
-It may help to enlist the support of your family and friends as well.
+It may help to ask your friends and family to help you meet your goals.

 Preparing for your appointment

-If you think you may have high blood pressure, make an appointment with your family doctor or health care provider for a blood pressure test.
+If you think you may have high blood pressure, make an appointment with your health care provider for a blood pressure test.
 You might want to wear a short-sleeved shirt to your appointment so it's easier to place the blood pressure cuff around your arm.

 What you can do

-- Write down any symptoms you're experiencing.
-High blood pressure seldom has symptoms, but it's a risk factor for heart disease.
-Letting your doctor know if you have symptoms like chest pains or shortness of breath can help your doctor decide how aggressively your high blood pressure needs to be treated.
+- Write down any symptoms that you're having.
+High blood pressure rarely has symptoms, but it's a risk factor for heart disease.
+Let your care provider know if you have symptoms such as chest pains or shortness of breath.
+Doing so can help your provider decide how aggressively to treat your high blood pressure.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Preparing a list of questions can help you and your provider make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For high blood pressure, some basic questions to ask your doctor include:
+For high blood pressure, some basic questions to ask your provider include: